wvabrinskas/Neuron/README.md

 - the bias to be added at that layer
 - **NOTE: If the layer is of type `.input` the bias will be ignored**

+Normalize
+- batch normalizes the inputs to this layer

 ### Modifiers
 The network also supports adding an output activation modifier such as softmax